A minimum of a 2.1 Honours degree in Psychology or related subject.

 Months of entry

-This MSc is designed to meet the British Psychological Society’s requirements for Stage One training towards Chartered Health Psychology status.
-Via formal teaching and practical experience, you will acquire relevant skills and core competencies as a basis for professional training in health psychology (Stage Two), or other applications of psychology to health issues.
+This Masters in Health Psychology is designed to meet the British Psychological Society’s requirements for Stage One training towards professional Health Psychologist status.
+Through formal teaching and practical experience, you’ll acquire relevant skills and core competencies as a basis for professional training in health psychology (Stage Two) or other applications of psychology to health issues.

 Qualification and course duration